-6 Practices towards preventive strategies by each participant were assessed using three questions(P1-P3, Table 7 1).
-Overall, positive responses towards the preventive strategies against COVID-19 were recorded as over 8 seventy percent of the respondent were complaining about the social distancing practices and avoidance of 9 crowded places and regular washing and/or sanitizing of hands (Table 3 and 4).
-On the contrary, greater than 10 sixty percent of the respondents defiled the use of face masks when going out to public places despite evidence 11 showing the effectiveness of face masks in reducing the infection and transmission of the coronavirus.
-12 According to Reuben et al., knowledge of COVID-19 does not match up with practices towards the virus.6 13 Meanwhile, Kim et al., documented that having a family member infected with the virus, high socioeconomic 14 status is related with good attitudes and practices towards the virus.29 Various factors could have been 15 responsible for the poor compliance with the use of face masks among these young people, one of which could 16 have been the exponential rise in the price of face masks as a result of its limited availability and inflated 17 prices.30-32 Second, this sample population believes they are immune to the virus and so this belief could have 18 influenced their compliance with mask usage.
-Also, the non-use of face masks may have been influenced by 19 early statements from health authorities in which it was not clear whether their use was effective or not.
+Practices towards preventive strategies by each participant were assessed using three questions (P1-P3, Table 1).
+Overall, positive responses towards the preventive strategies against COVID-19 were recorded, as over seventy percent of respondents were complying with the social distancing practices and avoidance of crowded places and regular washing and/or sanitizing of hands (Table 3 and 4).
+On the contrary, greater than sixty percent of the respondents denied the use of face masks when going out to public places despite evidence showing the effectiveness of face masks in reducing the infection and transmission of the coronavirus.
+According to Reuben et al., knowledge of COVID-19 does not match up with practices towards the virus.6 Meanwhile, Kim et al. documented that having a family member infected with the virus and a higher socioeconomic status were both correlated with good attitudes and practices towards the virus.29 Various factors could have been responsible for the poor compliance with the use of face masks among these young people, one of which could have been the exponential rise in the price of face masks as a result of its limited availability and inflated prices.30-32 Second, this sample population believes they are immune to the virus and this could have influenced their compliance with mask usage.
+Furthermore, the non-use of face masks may have been influenced by early statements from health authorities in which it was not clear whether their use was effective or not.